quanndm/beebook/README.md

-# Project: Beebook App Clone
+# Project: Beebook App Clone (for study purpose only)
 <a name="top"> <a>

 ## Categories